Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 As we’ve discussed elsewhere on this website, evaluating the four Cs will help you get the best deal on a diamond of this carat weight.
 With diamonds, the highest price doesn’t always mean the best, most beautiful diamond.

 A 2.50 carat diamond ring can vary in price from as little as $10,000 to $75,000 or more based on the quality of the diamond and the type of setting you choose.
+Cost can also vary depending where you buy your diamond.
+If you want we have an article discussing where to know where to buy a diamond ring,

 A variety of factors affect the price of a diamond.
 Of these, the four most significant are the four Cs — a term that refers to a diamond’s cut quality, clarity, color and carat weight.
 The higher the quality of the diamond in terms of cut, color and clarity, the more it will usually cost.